First Russian circumnavigation: The stay in China

 Generally, the deal did not bring the expected profit.
-According to Korobitsyn, they managed to sell furs in the amount of 191 621½ Spanish piastres, for which tea was obtained for 80,000, silk fabrics for 20,000, porcelain for 14,000 and pearls for 3,000 piastres.
-In case they received 74 631½ piastres, however, from them they paid commission to British, taxes, measurement tax, supplies for ministers, as well as expenses of two captains, two clerks and their servants on the shore.
+According to Korobitsyn, they managed to sell furs in the amount of 191,621.5 Spanish piastres, for which tea was obtained for 80,000, silk fabrics for 20,000, porcelain for 14,000 and pearls for 3,000 piastres.
+In case they received 74,631.5 piastres, however, from them they paid commission to British, taxes, measurement tax, supplies for ministers, as well as expenses of two captains, two clerks and their servants on the shore.
 Krusenstern settled in the Austrian trading post (costing 800 piastres), and Lisyansky in the Armenian one (600 piastres).
-Shemelin claimed that for the cargo they received only 176 605 piastres.
+Shemelin claimed that for the cargo they received only 176,605 piastres.
 The situation was extremely unfavourable, and it was decided to bring the best fur of sea otters, foxes, arctic foxes and bears back to St. Petersburg.
 For the most valuable beaver skins, Chinese side gave no more than 20 piastres (100 rubles), although in Moscow they could be sold for 200-300 rubles.
 Probably, Krusenstern did not get into much details regarding the deal, considering it only as an annoying hindrance to his main cause.
-Generally, the common cargo consisted of 832 boxes of different tea sorts and 20 000 pieces of silk fabric on Nadezhda, as well as 1201 boxes of tea and unsold stocks from Alaska (355 sea otters, 2202 foxes, 1867 arctic foxes, 233 bears, 76 pounds of walrus bone) on Neva.
+Generally, the common cargo consisted of 832 boxes of different tea sorts and 20 000 pieces of silk fabric on Nadezhda, as well as 1201 boxes of tea and thousands of unsold livestock from Alaska on Neva.
 Lisyansky used the delays in the departure to careene the Neva, and to repair the underwater skin and keel.
 All the repair works were carried out between December 27 and 29, 1805.
 A conflict between Krusenstern and Lisyansky erupted in January.
 As far as one can judge, Lisyansky sought to participate in the transaction and receive a captain's commission, referring to his status and the Maritime Charter.